Easily and efficiently screen individuals or groups for Dyslexia

 - Digital administration, scoring, and reporting via Q-global

 The Shaywitz DyslexiaScreen is only available using Q-global, Pearson's secure web-based scoring and reporting platform that is accessible from any computer connected to the Internet.
 Additional information regarding Q-global technical requirements can be found on our Q-global page.
 Screener Frequently Asked Questions (FAQs) are found in the About the Shaywitz DyslexiaScreen.pdf in the Q-global Resource Library.

 Everything is available in one location on Q-global®, a secure online administration, scoring, and reporting system.

-The Shaywitz DyslexiaScreen offers two forms:
+The Shaywitz DyslexiaScreen offers three forms:

 A teacher completing Shaywitz DyslexiaScreen Form 1 or Form 2 is expected to rate statements regarding a student's language and academic behaviours based on how frequently he or she demonstrates each behaviour.